 The last six months have once and for all proven how critical and sensitive supply chains are.
 During a joint Microsoft/Cognizant seminar, speakers from Orkla, Wallenius Wilhelmsen and the organizers shared their views on how to build a more resilient, intelligent supply chain fueled by data, analytics and AI.

-As many companies find themselves in the turmoil caused by the Covid pandemic, the level of uncertainty, complexity and volatility is at record high.
+As many companies find themselves in the turmoil caused by the Covid pandemic, the level of uncertainty, complexity, and volatility is at a record high.
 In turbulent times, the need for speed in business is increasing; the cost of late responsiveness and lack of smart decisions have become painfully obvious across industries.

 If there ever was a need to accelerate digitization, it is now.
 According to Patrick van Loon, Manufacturing Industry Executive at Microsoft, companies that used the financial crisis in 2008 to truly reinvent themselves have significantly outperformed their peers in recent years.

 However, supply chains are a complex, data-intensive process characterized by data silos, a mix of structured/unstructured data, and lack of standardization.
 To make speedier, better-informed decisions, companies need easy access to data, fast analytical workflows, and actionable insights for the end-user.
 To optimize supply chains, AI can play a key role.

 Data as a foundational enabler